apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**JPMorgan pursued Discover deal before Capital One's $35bn offer**
+**Fulton DA Fani Willis calls Senate investigation into her a 'political quest'**

-You can read more about it [here](https://www.ft.com/content/ff0fe1aa-52da-4c8f-ba9a-60ef83618db5).
+You can read more about it [here](https://www.wsbtv.com/unavailable-location/).

 ## Requirements
 - Python 3.8